-- (1) An applicant may amend his or her application at any time before the approval of the application- - (a) at the applicant's own initiative; - (b) as a result of a comment submitted during the notice process; or - (c) at the request of the Municipality. - (2) If an amendment to an application is material, the Municipality must give notice of the amendment of an application to all municipal departments and other organs of state and service providers who commented on the application and request them to submit comments on the amended application within 21 days of the date of notification. - (3) If an amendment to an application is material, the Municipality may require that further notice of the application be published or served in terms of section 44, 45, 46 or 48.
+- (1) An applicant may amend his or her application at any time before the approval of the application: - (a) at the applicant's own initiative; - (b) as a result of an objection, comment or representation submitted during the notice process; or - (c) at the request of the municipality.

+- (2) If an amendment to an application is material, the municipality: - (a) must give notice of the amendment of an application to all municipal departments and other organs of state and service providers who commented on the application and request them to submit comments on the amended application within 21 days of the date of notification. - (b) may require that further notice of the application be published or served in terms of section 44, 45, 46 or 48.